mathysgrapotte/100DaysCUDA/Day4/notes.md

-Below is an explanation of what the unweighted (non‐alpha-transformed) branch of the C++ code does and a high-level plan for implementing that functionality in CUDA.

----

-## What the Program Does (Unweighted, Non‑transformed Mode)
+## What the current program does (Unweighted, Non‑transformed Mode)

+See [propr](https://github.com/tpq/propr/blob/master/src/lrv.cpp) for the current implementation.

 In the non‐weighted branch—i.e. when the parameter `a` is NA and `weighted` is false—the program processes the input matrix **Y** (where rows are samples and columns are features, for example gene expression values) as follows: